-HIPERFACE is a standard developed by Max Stegmann GmbH (www.stegmann.de), which like EnDat incorporates the advantages of absolute and incremental position measurement while also offering a read/write parameter memory in the encoder.
-With absolute position measurement (the absolute position is sampled serially), a homing procedure for referencing is usually not required.
-Where necessary, a multi-turn encoder should be installed.
-To reduce costs, a single-turn encoder and a reference switch can also be used.
+EnDat is a standard developed by Johannes Heidenhain GmbH (www.heidenhain.de) that incorporates the advantages of absolute and incremental position measurement and also offers a read/write parameter memory in the encoder.
+With absolute position measurement, the homing procedure is generally not required.
+Where necessary a multi-turn encoder should be installed.
+To save costs, a single-turn encoder and a reference switch can also be used.
 In this case, a homing procedure must be carried out.